google-research/weatherbench2/docs/source/command-line-scripts.md

 * `--input_path`: (required) Input Zarr path
 * `--output_path`: (required) Output Zarr path
+* `--frequency`: Frequency of the computed climatology. "hourly": Compute the climatology per day of year and hour of day. "daily": Compute the climatology per day of year.
 * `--hour_interval`: Which intervals to compute hourly climatology for.
 Default: `1`
 * `--window_size`: Window size in days to average over.
 Default: `61`
 * `--start_year`: Inclusive start year of climatology.
 Default: `1990`